SongWZ3214/AI_teammate/README.md

 # Workflow
+We mainly describe the workflow for setting up the environment and operating the system here, for other experimental steps, please refer to our paper (section 4).

 ## Before experiment
+Initialize GPT with predefined prompts (see Appendix B in our paper)

 ## During experiment
+### Wizard A
+1. Compose and send Step Control prompts to Wizard A when tranferring from step1->step 2 or step 2-> step 3
+2. compose and send Proactive Response prompts to Wizard A per 60-90 seconds.

+### Wizard B
+1.

 # Special Notes
 1. The experiments were originally conducted in **Chinese**.
 Involved prompts in this repository are translated versions.